lstrelecky/lstrelecky.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
 I'm a 3rd year undergraduate student at Brown University, where I study computer science on a pre-med track.
 My coursework is focused mainly on computer systems, computational biology, and chemistry.
-My research focuses on large-scale analysis clinical outcomes using statistical models.
+My research focuses on large-scale analysis of inpatient clinical outcomes using statistical models.
 Outside of class, I spend most of my time volunteering in EMS.
 I also like weightlifting, distance running, and cooking.

+For more information, feel free to get into touch with me via email.

 <!--